nhejazi/almost-surely/content/about.md

 title = "Almost Surely..."
-description = "Stochastic Musings on Statistics and Modern Science" type = "static" comments = false published = true
+description = "Stochastic Musings on Statistics and Modern Science" type = "static"
+#comments = false
+disableComments = true
+published = true

 +++

-This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed by [Nima Hejazi](http://nimahejazi.org).
+This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed by [Nima Hejazi](https://nimahejazi.org).
 The scope is necessarily broad -- hopefully, ideas from nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, causal inference, information theory, optimization, statistical computing, data science, applied statistics, and